JanusAQP: Efficient Partition Tree Maintenance for Dynamic Approximate Query Processing: Dynamic Partition Trees

 \subsection{Maintaining Stratified Samples}

-Next, we describe how to maintain the samples associated with leaf nodes.
+Next, we describe how to maintain the samples associated with leaf nodes. \reviewtwo{We maintain samples using the \emph{proportional allocation} of stratified sampling.
+The number of samples in each stratum should be proportional to the size of the stratum over the size of the population.
 We use a modified version of the well-known technique of \emph{reservoir-sampling}~\cite{vitter1985random} under updates~\cite{gibbons2002fast}.
 The details of how we implement this are interesting.
 Conceptually, each leaf node is associated with a physically disjoint sample of just that partition, i.e., a stratified sample.
-Instead of physical strata, we implement virtual partitions of a single global sample.
-This global sample can be maintained using a reservoir sampling algorithm and makes it easier to control the overall size of the synopsis under insertions/deletions as well as simplifies concurrency control.
+Instead of implementing physical strata for the stratified sampling, we implement large enough virtual partitions of a single global sample.
+This global sample can be maintained using a reservoir sampling algorithm and makes it easier to control the overall size of the synopsis under insertions/deletions as well as simplifies concurrency control}.

 \textbf{Sample Representation: } The \syn maintains a ``pooled'' sample (all the relevant samples in a single data structure).
 This set of samples has a target size of $2m$ tuples.
 At the construction time, we choose a set $\samples$ of $2m$ uniform random samples from $\fullData$.
 The update procedure ensures that there are always between $m\leq |\samples|\leq 2m$ samples.
-The leaf nodes index into this ``pooled'' sample selecting only the relevant data to their corresponding partitions.
+The leaf nodes index into this ``pooled'' sample selecting only the relevant data to their corresponding partitions. \reviewtwo{Since we get a set of uniform samples, if we make sure that our strata are large enough, the number of samples we get in each stratum satisfies the proportional allocation requirements, up to a factor of $2$, with high probability.
+We formally show it in Appendix~\ref{appndx:proportional}.
+This is also the case in the next update operations.}